Brugman/localhost-index/README.md

 - You can set a different TLD than `test`.
 - You can exclude folders from the project list.
+- You can enable SSL/HTTPS for your project links.

 ## Contributing